-Individual career management and the development of employee skills are major objectives of the Group's Human Resources policy and the "Optimal Dynamics" strategic plan.
+Individual career management and the development of employee skills are major objectives of the Group's Human Resources policy and the "Vision in Action" strategic plan.

 With a view to the development and permanent evolution of its employees, SCOR pays specific attention to mobility within the Group and has a policy of active individual career management through two major initiatives.